mikaelvesavuori/dorametrix/README.md

 #### Required

 - `custom.config.accountNumber`: Your AWS account number.
-- `custom.config.authToken`: The "API key" or authorization token you want to use to secure your service.
+- `custom.config.apiKey`: The "API key" or authorization token you want to use to secure your service.

 Note that all unit tests use a separate authorization token that you don't have to care about in regular use.

 #### Optional

 - `custom.config.maxDateRange`: This defaults to `30` which is a reasonable default.
+- `custom.config.maxLifeInDays`: This defaults to `90` but can be changed.
 - `custom.config.tableName`: This defaults to `dorametrix` but can be changed.

 ### Optional: Set up your incident handling webhook